Tinyfox - 80m Foxoring Transmitter

 - constant output power due to stabilized supply for the RF part

-- measurement of battery voltage
+- measurement and output of battery voltage

 - RF part